 1. Badly planned wireless warehouse implementation

-Very often, wireless networks are installed by companies that are not logistics systems integrators, and they are unfamiliar with the particular challenges of implementing a warehouse wireless solution.
+Very often, wireless networks are installed by companies that are not warehouse systems integrators, and they are unfamiliar with the particular challenges of implementing a warehouse wireless solution.
 This ends up causing the network to malfunction often because it does not meet the needs of the warehouse.

 2. Selecting the wrong wireless solution